WEST MIDLANDS PENSION FUND

 When the Government reformed public service pension schemes in 2014 and 2015, transitional protections were introduced for older members.

-In December 2018, the Court of Appeal ruled that younger members of the judicial and firefighters’ pension schemes had been unlawfully discriminated against because the protections did not apply to them.
+In 2018, the Courts found that younger members had been discriminated against because the protections did not apply to them.

 In 2014, the LGPS changed from a final salary scheme to a career average scheme.
 Older members who were closer to retirement were protected from these changes.
 Members were protected if they met these conditions: